ctsrc/Pgen/README.md

      short wordlist.
 Mutually exclusive with option `-l`.

 `-e` Print the entropy of the generated passphrase to stderr.
+     What is password entropy?
+[Entropy is a measure of what the password could have been, so it relates to the selection process](https://crypto.stackexchange.com/a/376).

 `-n` Specify the number of words to use *n*.
 Default value: